jackiehjm/stx-docs/doc/source/security/kubernetes/oidc-client-dex-server-certificates-dc174462d51a.rst

 The |OIDC| trusted |CA| certificate is the |CA| certificate that signs the
 |OIDC| client and identity server certificate.

-It has to be installed for |OIDC| client to verify identity server’s certificate for HTTPS connection.
+It has to be installed for |OIDC| client to verify identity server's certificate for HTTPS connection.

 |OIDC| trusted |CA| certificate is stored in Kubernetes secret